Positive Affirmations Help You Live a Happy Life: 101 Examples To Get Started

 • My books help people with their lives

-• I’ve found my online tribe
+• I’ve found my online community

 • My business is thriving